gavindidrichsen/bolt_dynamic_inventory/docs/how_to/how_to_use_as_a_bolt_dynamic_plugin.md

 First, refer to the [Environment Setup Guide](how_to_setup_environment.md) and then configure [orbstack](https://docs.orbstack.dev) and [VMPooler](https://vmpooler.com/).

+If you are going to be using the vmpooler provider, you will need to also follow [How to setup windows credentials for vmpooler](how_to_setup_windows_credentials_for_vmpooler.md)

 ## Usage

 First, include the `bolt_dynamic_inventory` module in your `bolt-project.yaml` and install it: